learn

 The traceroute tool is one of the simplest yet most helpful tools you can use to troubleshoot network issues.
 This tool is built into virtually every operating system, so no matter what type of computer you are working on, you will have it available.
 Traceroute runs a connection test from one computer to another device, showing each “hop” that it takes between devices on the network.

-A simple example of this would be to run a traceroute from your computer to Catchpoint’s servers.
+To see traceroute in action, we can begin with a simple example of running a traceroute from your computer to Catchpoint’s servers.
 The specific results will be different for each person.
-However, in most cases, the results will show you somewhere around 15-20 “hops” that data takes to get from your computer to Catchpoint’s servers and back.
+However, in most cases, the results will show you somewhere around 4-20 “hops” that packets take to get from your computer to Catchpoint’s servers and back.
 The first one would likely be your local router, and from there the data will take multiple “hops” through your internal network and out through your internet service provider (ISP) and over the Internet, before finally reaching Catchpoint’s servers.

-Figure 1 shows an example of what you might see.
+Figure 1 shows an example of what you might see on the command prompt of a Windows computer.

 Microsoft Windows [Version 10.0.19043.1288]